sleconf/sleconf-www/2020/CFP.md

 - **New ideas / vision papers:** New ideas papers should describe new, non-conventional SLE research approaches that depart from standard practice.
 They are intended to describe well-defined research ideas that are at an early stage of investigation.
 Vision papers are intended to present new unifying theories about existing SLE research that can lead to the development of new technologies or approaches.
 New ideas / vision papers must not exceed 4 pages excluding bibliography.

 **Workshops:** Workshops will be organized by SPLASH.
 Please inform us and contact the SPLASH organizers if you would like to organize a workshop of interest to the SLE audience.
-Information on how to submit workshops can be found at the [SPLASH 2019 Website](https://conf.researchr.org/track/splash-2019/splash-2019-Workshops).
+Information on how to submit workshops can be found at the [SPLASH 2020 Website](https://conf.researchr.org/track/splash-2020/splash-2020-Workshops).

 ### Artifact Evaluation

 For the third year SLE will use an evaluation process for assessing the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
 Authors of accepted papers are invited to submit artifacts.
+{% comment %}
-For more information, please have a look at the [Artifact Evaluation](https://conf.researchr.org/track/sle-2019#Artifact-Evaluation) page.
+For more information, please have a look at the [Artifact Evaluation](https://conf.researchr.org/track/sle-2020#Artifact-Evaluation) page.
+{% endcomment %}

 ### Submission